 The report that was released from Squaw Valley sums up the cause and effect of the water supply issue.

 While this issue is being resolved, all of our guests, especially those at High Camp and Gold Coast, will have full access to all of the facilities in the resort.
 Squaw Valley and Alpine Meadows will continue to keep the restaurants on the upper mountain closed and continuing to provide free bottled water.

 The cause of the bacteria in this one system was found to be due to an unusually heavy rainstorm in October and rainwater also infiltrated several water systems in the area.
 As it relates to Squaw Valley, this heavy rain event inundated the system that had been upgraded during the summer.
-Since the other systems on the resort were not upgraded in any way, the issue was contained to High Camp and Gold Coast system.
-The contaminated water was never available to the public.

 Through our routine testing, this issue allowed management to immediately contact the proper authorities.
 In addition, two water experts were called for a second opinion on the resolution.